Requesting a Swarm

 • a swarm may result from a cast (secondary swarm) and have a virgin queen which might take some weeks to start laying eggs;

-• the swarm may not survive
+• the swarm may not survive;

-• it might abscond
+• it might abscond;

 If after receiving a swarm, you’d like another, please re-applyTo make this whole process manageable, and fair to all, we won’t accept multiple concurrent applications.
-Also, if you are not a current, registered member of the association, please don’t apply.
+Also, if you are not a current, registered or partner member of the association, please don’t apply.

 Leave a Reply